 Yes, this advice is not just for becoming a sustainable traveller, but to become sustainable, period.
 Indeed, I would argue that you cannot effectively be a sustainable traveller, without also being on the sustainability journey in general.

-The fact is, for many people, it's not done by a philosophical choice to love future human beings enough, that you would take inconvenience to yourself for their sake?
+How many people can make the philosophical choice to love future human beings enough, that you would take inconvenience to yourself for their sake?
 Some do, but not most.

-From long years of watching people change, and listening in on various environmental fora as people come and go, the most common way perfectly ordinary people suddenly switch into a sustainability commitment, is when
+But from long years of watching the ways that people change, and listening in on various environmental fora as people come and go, I noticed that there is a way that sustains the most number of people on the sustainability journey.

 (2) when they realise their own children will live in that world.

 When I was volunteering in the Perhentian Islands, there was a little girl who would often come by the Blue Temple House.
 One day, she came to me as I was walking by the village waterfront.
 She asked me to do a ‘cleanup’.

-We picked up the waste plastic that we could see around the area, secured it in a nearby trash bin.
-I even went down on the rocks to go get a plastic bag that had fallen there, because otherwise ‘it will go in the sea and be bad for the turtles'.
-And afterwards I bought her ice cream.
+We picked up the waste plastic that we could see around the area, and secured them in a nearby trash bin.
+On her insistence, I even went down on the rocks by the waterside to get a plastic bag that had fallen there, because otherwise ‘it will go in the sea and be bad for the turtles’.

 Afterwards, we sat on a bench and looked out to the channel in between the two Perhentian islands.
 There was a young man in a boat, a local boy from her own village.
-The teenager casually tossed a piece of plastic into the sea, which often happens in these rural island communities.
+The teenager casually tossed a piece of plastic into the sea, a ubiquitous habit in these rural island communities.

 There was confusion on it, the confusion of a little girl who had just picked up plastic waste, fretting over how wrong it was to leave it around.
-But here she was looking at who it was that was doing it.
+But here she was, looking at who it was doing the wrong thing.
 It was a face like her own face.

 So I affirmed it.
 And I added, we change ourselves first.
 We just focus on doing what we know is right.
 Later on, when you’re older, you can help them change too.

 Indeed, the faces of those who need to change are in the mirror.
-But the problem is, the first people who do so, in any given demographic, will have to face the tremendous pressure of being different from everyone else.
-Even if no one says anything, you will know.
+But the problem is, the first people who do so will have to face the tremendous pressure of being different from everyone else.

 Peer pressure is an equal opportunity phenomenon.
 It does not matter whether the dominant view is beneficial or not.
 It just enforces it – very well.

 It is much more sustainable to work with human nature rather than against.
 Find something just as natural, but is stronger.
-Figure out how to use that very same nature to support a better way.
+Or figure out how to use that very same nature to support a better way.

 Life is all about missing out – and that’s why it’s beautiful.